 The option of prophylactic surgery may seem expensive at first, but in the long run, I believe it ends up being the most cost-effective, financially and emotionally.
 If the surgeries are timed right, most can get all the necessary stages of surgery within the year and only need to meet one annual deductible.
 This includes the mastectomy and any reconstructive procedures.
 Once a BRCA+ woman has had her breast tissue removed, she will no longer require the frequent testing, only a clinical breast exam from her physician every six months.
 The only time testing would be needed is if there was something suspicious, and best of all her high risk of developing breast cancer will go down to around 3-5%, which is less than the average population.
 The surgery alone will end up costing far less than cancer treatment.
 Also, it means going into surgery with complete health, which can dramatically reduce the risk of complications and improve aesthetic outcomes when choosing to have breast reconstruction.
-While there may be some initial anxiety about having the surgery, the relief and peace that can be achieved afterwards, especially with quality breast reconstruction is priceless!
+While there may be some initial anxiety about having the surgery, the relief and peace that can be achieved afterward, especially with quality breast reconstruction are priceless!

 A recent article suggested the “Angelina effect” has cost the healthcare system $14 million in unnecessary tests.

 The article stated, “In sum, this looks like a case of celebrity-induced over testing, the researchers wrote: “Celebrity announcements can reach a broad audience, but may not effectively target the population that would benefit most from the test.”

 According to the article, in the two weeks following Angelina Jolie’s famous piece in the New York Times, BRCA testing rates rose 65%, costing about $3,000 per test.
 The researchers estimate this Jolie-inspired surge led to $14 million in health care spending in those two weeks alone.